mwpeterson/infrastructure-static/README.md

 brew install terraform
 ```

-And each Terraform environment needs to be initialized with to store remote state
+And each Terraform environment needs to be initialized to store remote state

 ```shell
 project='the unique name of this static project'